-- If your child has any of the symptoms listed below, bring your child to the doctor.
+- If your child has any of the symptoms listed below, contact your doctor to find out if your child should be examined.
 Use the Doctor Discussion Guide to help you prepare for the visit to your child's doctor.

 - Reassure and comfort your child.
 Let them know you're there for them and that there are many things they can do to get healthy.

 - Keep your child at home from school or daycare so that they don't spread the flu to others.
 Keep them at home until their fever has been gone for at least 24 hours and they are back to their normal activity.

 - Remind your child of proper hand-washing, coughing, and sneezing techniques.

 - Give a fever-reducing medication, such as ibuprofen or acetaminophen, if they have a fever.
 Do not give your child ASA.
 A possible complication of giving ASA to children with the flu is Reye's syndrome, which is a serious condition affecting the nervous system and liver.
 Parents of children who are taking long-term ASA therapy should talk to their doctor about Reye's syndrome.

 - Make sure your child eats healthy and stays physically active to keep their immune system strong.